Attriumph/Interview-Problem-Summary/README.md

   * how to unsubscribe?  --- subscription1.unsubscribe();
   * Subscribing to an Observable is analogous to calling a Function.
   *  two Observable subscribes trigger two separate side effects.
 As opposed to EventEmitters which share the side effects and have eager execution regardless of the existence of subscribers, Observables have no shared execution and are lazy.
-  * observable will not automatically run, which is opposed to promise.
+  * observable will not matically run, which is opposed to promise.

   ## Event loop and message Queue
   * JavaScript use event loop and message queue to notify the accomplishment of ayschronous operations